Deathbringer (1991 video game): Reception

-German gaming magazine PC Joker gave the DOS version of Deathbringer an overall score of 41%, comparing it to Wrath of the Demon, expressing that it has 'similar shortcomings' due to the game 'prioritizing graphics over gameplay'.
+German gaming magazine PC Joker gave the MS-DOS version of Deathbringer an overall score of 41%, comparing it to Wrath of the Demon, expressing that it has 'similar shortcomings' due to the game 'prioritizing graphics over gameplay'.
 PC Joker criticized Deathbringer's gameplay and controls as "tedious", expressing that combat is 'a matter of luck as opposed to strategy' due to its "sluggish" controls.
 PC Joker further criticized Deathbringer's "simple" gameplay, expressing that "the pause function, endless continues and amount of patience required make the game pass by too fast", and furthermore said that Deathbringer is 'unsubstantial', stating that "there's nowhere near enough [content] to be anything more than a very average game".
 PC Joker criticized Deathbringer's graphics, stating that while its bosses are "impressive" and some of its sprites are "well animated", everything else is "simple".
 PC Joker also criticized Deathbringer's level design, expressing that they primarily differ by the "degree of their colorlessness".

 The One for ST Games gave the Atari ST version of Deathbringer an overall score of 80%, but criticized its unoriginality.
 The One praised its "superb" graphics as its strongest feature, calling its parallax scrolling "one of the best seen on the ST", and its sprites and backgrounds "extremely detailed".
 The One criticized Deathbringer's difficulty, expressing that the game's bosses are "almost impossible" until the player figures out their pattern, at which point they're "too easy".
 The One praised Deathbringer's soul meter mechanics, as well as its nonlinear map design, comparing it to Out Run, but criticized the lack of visual damage when fighting opponents as 'unatmospheric'.